fbpx

 Teen High Risk Behavior

-What is teen high risk behavior?
+What is teen high-risk behaviour?

 Adolescents involved in delinquency or criminality are at greater risk of health or life-compromising outcomes (incarceration, unemployability, school failure, etc.)

-What contributes to high-risk behavior in teens?
+What contributes to high-risk behaviour in teens?

-Still developing self-regulation and impulse control
+Still developing self-regulation and impulse control.

 Impressionable – especially with peers